 Osteoarthritis (OA) is a common form of arthritis that often affects the knee.
-In the early stages, a person may not notice any symptoms.
-In the later stages, however, they may experience mobility issues and may need a surgery.
+In stage 1, a person may not notice any symptoms.
+By stage 4, however, they may experience mobility issues and need surgery.

 OA of the knee affects the bones, cartilage, and synovium in the knee joint.